Want to reduce your footprint, grow better veggies, and improve the earth?

 Will it Compost?

-Whether you want to know about grass clipping, eggshells, or dead squirrels we’ve probably tried to compost it.
+Whether you want to know about grass clippings or dead squirrels we’ve probably tried to compost it.

 We’d love to see you socially!
 Join our communities: